 To update your address, please call ODJFS at 1-866-244-0071.
-Pandemic EBT cards for children with address changes after 4/29/2020 may be mailed to the previous address provided by the school district.
+Pandemic EBT cards for children with recent address changes may be mailed to the previous address provided by the school district.
 Families should call to report the address change and get advice on how to request a replacement card, if necessary.

 - Are P-EBT funds in addition to other EBT funds, like SNAP?